FuelLabs/intro-to-sway/README.md

-# Intro to Sway for JS Devs
+# Introduction to Sway Language for JavaScript Developers

-If you know JavaScript, you can quickly learn to build full-stack dapps, or decentralized applications, on Fuel with Sway.
+If you know JavaScript and basic blockchain fundamentals you can quickly learn to build full-stack decentralized applications, on Fuel with Sway.
 Once you learn some Sway fundamentals, you'll be ready to start building your own dapp.

-## TLDR

-A Sway contract for a decentralized Amazon-like marketplace.
+Let's make a Sway contract for an online marketplace like Amazon where:

-Make sure you have the Rust and Fuel toolchains installed.
-Install the beta-3 toolchain distribution and set it as your default.

-You can build the Sway contract with `forc build`.

-To run the tests in `harness.rs`, use `cargo test`.
-To print to the console from the tests, use `cargo test -- --nocapture`.
+1. Sellers can list products
+2. Buyers can buy products

+Part of what makes smart contracts so powerful is that they are immutable and permissionless.
+This means no single entity can change or alter the rules of the marketplace once it has been deployed.
+The deployer of the contract cannot suddenly change the state of the products that are listed within the contract.
+Likewise, if we hard-code a commission amount in the contract, no one can ever change the commission taken for products.

+On top of this, anyone can interact with the contract.
+This means that anyone interact with the market place with their own custom frontend without permission, and contracts can interact with any number of frontends.

+Within this tutorial we will be spcifically focused on `contracts` which is one of the [four programming types](https://docs.fuel.network/docs/sway/sway-program-types/) that are present in the Sway language.

 ## What is Sway?